Graph-COM/Meta_CO/README.md

     data_dir: /...[your path].../meta_CO/vertex_cover/twitter/dataset/testset
 ```

-split and transform the original twitter dataset (which is shuffled and saved in /vertex_cover/twitter/dataset/raw_dataset), go to /vertex_cover/twitter/dataset and run:
+split and transform the original twitter dataset (which is shuffled and saved in /vertex_cover/twitter/dataset/raw_dataset, it needs unzip first), go to /vertex_cover/twitter/dataset and run:

 ```
 python twitter_test.py